citta-lab/node/README.md

 - Threads can be very highly efficient for CPU bound process but threads were not as efficient as CPU when it comes to IO bound process.
 - node is NOT for CPU bound tasks
 - Best suitable as middle-wear proxy between front end and backend systems.
+- In streams, data are read and written in chunks of size 64Kb, Also it is important to remember `.pipe()` method is only available in readable stream.

 - How node connects to it's environment around it ?